Recommendations & Conclusions

 The soil health baseline will not be established until 2028 and determining trends from that data will potentially take longer still.
 Given the importance of soil health, we feel it is essential to take steps now to use existing soil data and identify priority areas of concern.
 Furthermore, unlike the …

-Government response.
-The government highlighted ongoing efforts through the tNCEA programme, including projects like the England Ecosystem Survey and England Peat Map, and the Environment Agency's Big Soil Stocktake launched in November 2023, which aim to collect comprehensive soil data and inform …
+The government highlighted ongoing efforts through the tNCEA programme, including projects like the England Ecosystem Survey and England Peat Map, and the Environment Agency's Big Soil Stocktake launched in November 2023, which aim to collect comprehensive soil data and inform policy, but did not commit …

 5